mozilla/application-services/docs/adr/0008-sync-payload-evolution.md

 * Because such evolution should be rare, we do not want to set an up-front policy about locking out "old" versions just because they might have a problem in the future.
 That is, we want to avoid a policy that dictates versions more than (say) 2 years old will break when syncing "just in case"
+* Any solution to this must be achievable in a relatively short timeframe as we know of product asks coming down the line which require this capability.

 ## Considered Options